-Benefits are provided as shown in the Benefit Summary for the following medical appliances:
+Benefits are provided, as shown in the Benefit Summary for the following medical appliances:

 - 1. Casts, braces and supportive devices when used in the treatment of medical or surgical conditions in acute or convalescent stages or as immediate post-surgical care. - 2.
 Initial and replacement contact lenses, intraocular lenses, prescription lenses or standard frame glasses, when required as a result of injury, illness or surgery, such as, but not limited to, cataract, corneal transplant surgery or for the treatment of keratoconus. - 3.
 Rental of an oxygen unit used in the home for Members with significant hypoxemia who are unresponsive to other forms of treatment.
 The benefit is limited to three months from the initial date of Service unless there is clinical evidence of the need to continue. - 4.
 Removable custom orthotic shoe inserts when required as a result of surgery, congenital defect or diabetes.
-Removable custom orthotic shoe inserts are subject to the benefit maximum stated in the Benefit Summary. - 5.
-Medical devices that are surgically implanted into the body to replace or aid function (including bilateral cochlear implants).
-If you receive a procedure to implant a medical device, you will be responsible for any Copayment or Coinsurance for the medical device in additional to any Copayment or Coinsurance for the procedure. - 6.
-Other Medically Necessary appliances as ordered by your Qualified Practitioner.
+Removable custom orthotic shoe inserts are subject to the benefit maximum stated in the Benefit Summary and do not apply to your Deductible. - 5.
+Medical devices that are surgically implanted into the body to replace or aid function (including bilateral Cochlear Implants).
+If you receive a procedure to implant a medical device, you will be responsible for any Copayment or Coinsurance for the medical device in addition to any Copayment or Coinsurance for the procedure. - 6.
+Other Medically Necessary appliances, including hearing aids and hearing assistance technology (HAT), as ordered by your Qualified Practitioner.